-Negative thoughts can be influenced by many factors, particularly the news articles circulating social media at the moment.
+Negative thoughts can be influenced by many factors.
+Some people may be triggered by negative news articles circulating on social media.

 Here are some general examples of catastrophising:

 - “Assuming I fail this test, I will never pass school, and I will always fail in life.”

 - “If I don’t recover quickly from this procedure, I will never get better.”

 - “Supposing my partner leaves me, I will never find anyone else, and I will never be happy again.”

 Catastrophising thoughts are not based on evidence.
 Your counsellor can help you to challenge your thoughts by using proven facts.
 You will begin to recognise an irrational thought and replace that thought with a more realistic one.

 By working together with your counsellor you can learn helpful techniques and ways to accept a situation for what it is – both for things happening to you right now, as well as things that will happen to you in the future

 With everything going on in the world, some people are experiencing difficulties with maintaining a healthy diet, sleep and exercise.
 Counselling can give you the opportunity to take a look at your lifestyle, identify specific obstacles and find ways to overcome these – to move towards a healthy lifestyle.